Scripter17/Platformer.py/README.txt

 	  The default map.txt reflects this on line 8
-	- The game window now automatically resizes into the map's dimensions Whether or not this change will stay is to be determined
+	- The game window now automatically resizes into the map's dimensions Whether or not this change will stay is to be determined v1.1.1 - Should be possible to get working on linux
+	- The keyboard module breaks things on my machine, but it might work on yours